NickJAFriend/FT-Web-Task/README.md

 ## Welcome to the Web Task...

->It's amazing that the amount of news that happens in the world every day always just exactly fits the newspaper
+>It's amazing that the amount of news that happens in the world every day always just exactly fits the newspaper - Jerry Seinfeld

 ```
-Conjunction | mars & Jupiter |  occured()
+A great conjunction |  Jupiter & Saturn  |  occured() =>
 ```